Martina Fernández

-Martina Fernández Vila (/es/; born 1 October 2004) is a Spanish professional footballer who plays as a defender or midfielder for Women's Super League club Everton, and Spain under-23 national team.
+Martina Fernández Vila (/es/; born 1 October 2004) is a Spanish professional footballer who plays as a defender for Liga F club Barcelona and the Spain under-23 national team.

 With Barcelona, Fernández has won the Spanish league multiple times, including as part of their continental quadruple in 2023–24.

 Early and personal life

 Martina Fernández Vila was born on 1 October 2004 and is from Ordis in the Province of Girona, Catalonia.
 She grew up near to her maternal grandparents, with whom she maintains a close relationship.

 She began studying biomedicine but, in 2023, stopped pursuing this as a career to focus on football.
 As of 2024, she continues part-time study at a biomedical laboratory.

 Club career

 Borrassà and Girona

 Fernández' first sport was tennis, but she told her mother that she preferred football; her mother looked for ways to enable this and went to the football club in the next town, Borrassà.
 Though the girls' team was fully subscribed, the coach allowed Fernández to take part in a trial session with the boys' team at her mother's insistence: after three sessions, the coach promised to sign her.
 She spent three years at Borrassà before signing for Girona FC Femení B.

 At Girona, she played with the second team (considered its youth cadet team, generally 19-year-olds) from the start, rather than age group teams, staying for two seasons.